 Immigrant leader takes sanctuary at Carbondale church

-Sandra Lopez, a mother of three and 16-year Roaring Fork Valley resident has been facing removal proceedings since she was arrested in 2010.
-Lopez says that she was wrongfully arrested, and though charges were eventually dropped, she was still listed for deportation proceedings.
+Sandra Lopez, a mother of three and 16-year Roaring Fork Valley resident, has been facing removal proceedings since she was arrested in 2010.
+Lopez says that she was wrongfully arrested, and even though charges were eventually dropped, she was still listed for deportation proceedings.

 Garfield County Court records show that Lopez was arrested on misdemeanor criminal mischief, and that the district attorney quickly dropped the charge.
 Lopez says the arrest occurred after one of her children mistakenly dialed 911, then hung up.